 Bankruptcy, job loss, depression, anxiety, relationship breakdown, crime, suicide… Sounds terrible?
 But all that is after-effect of gambling addiction.
 Think that it will never happen to you?
-Then the article is just for you.
-Read it further to reveal if you are out of the risk or not.
+Then read the article further to reveal if you are out of the risk or not.

-First and foremost, I want to make clear what the phenomenon is in plain English to make everything really clear.
+First and foremost, I want to make clear what is that in plain English.
 So, “ludomania” or problem gambling is an uncontrolled desire to make a bet despite consequences, harm, need and even though the wish to stop.

 Start to worry?
 It’s too early.
 Thanks god, for most players, gambling online or offline is still just a kind of entertainment and they enjoy it responsibly.
 To understand if you are really addicted, you can:

 - pass some easy and anonymous tests like answering questions for self-helping